thesimonho/kanagawa-paper.nvim/README.md

 - `kanagawa-paper-canvas` for sunny days
 - `kanagawa-paper` for automatic theme switching based on `vim.o.background`

-Most of the time you'll want to use `kanagawa-paper` for maximum flexibility.

 Themes can be changed in a couple of ways:

-- Using the `background` option:
+- Using the background option:
   Any change to the value of `vim.o.background` will select the corresponding light or dark theme.
 If this is unset, the theme will default to the dark theme `ink`.
 - Loading the color scheme directly with: